 A simple partial seizure results from changes in activity on one side of the brain.
 It does not affect a person’s consciousness or awareness.
-The person remains alert and awake during the seizure, and they may continue to talk.
+The person remains alert and awake during the seizure.

 Doctors may also refer to simple partial seizures as focal aware seizures or simple focal seizures.

 If a person experiences repeated simple partial seizures, a doctor may diagnose epilepsy, which involves recurring seizures.